Call Now:

 Most rural areas don’t have a municipal sewer system.
 Instead, water drains to a septic system and drainage field in your yard, slowly seeping into the soil, and raw sewage decomposes.

-So, if its water reaches the surface, it indicates a severe blockage in your sewer drain that needs immediate attention.
+If its water reaches the surface, it indicates a severe blockage in your sewer drain that needs immediate attention.

 Sewage Flooding Grass Backyard